Nigeria: Resident Doctors Begin 7-Day Warning Strike Over Abduction of Colleague

 "The decision whether to continue with the strike or not is going to be taken by the congress."

-Dr. Ganiyat was kidnapped alongside her husband and nephew on 27th December 2023.
-After several efforts and negotiations, the abductors released her husband on the 8th of March 2024, and made subsequent fresh demands for the release of the other two victims.
+Dr Ganiyat was kidnapped alongside her husband and nephew on 27th December 2023.
+After several efforts and negotiations, the abductors released the husband of Dr. Ganiyat, on the 8th of March 2024, and made fresh demands for the release of the other two victims.